 A big day is just around the corner, and both brands and shoppers everywhere are preparing for it.
 It's the retail phenomenon that has consumers lining up by the thousands year after year online and in-store: Black Friday.

-Here’s why digital product sampling is a great way for consumer packaged good companies to promote their products on Black Friday.
+Here's why digital product sampling is a great way for consumer packaged goods (CPG) companies to meet consumers exactly where they are this Black Friday.

 1. Online sales are on the rise for BFCM

 BFCM, short for Black Friday Cyber Monday, consists of four full days of epic sales and spending.
 Spending online on Black Friday this past year surged nearly 22% to hit a new record, $9 billion, according to data from Adobe Analytics.

 Despite the pandemic, BFCM is one the biggest retail events of the year and the buildup continues to grow annually as shoppers start their holiday preparations earlier and earlier.

 Because of this, it's more important than ever for your brand to have a plan in place ahead of time in order to be part of the online conversation and have maximum impact this Black Friday.